 Stacey provided us with stories, clips, photos, and newspaper articles from years gone by, and we loved that Motown Music that had us singing in our seats!
 Some of those clips were tough to hear and see, but that was their life.
 UA Basketball Head Coach Tommy Lloyd and Dave Heeke, VP of Athletics, were there to hear and support the event.
 Thank you to our donors and the UA Athletics as our Title Sponsor.
 Pat Parrish of KGUN and David Kelly KVOA were there to capture the moment.

 Thanks, Ken, of Ken’s Hardwood Barbecue, for providing us with delicious barbecue before we started.
 Volunteers from COX and AmeriCorps were wonderful, and The Loft, also celebrating 50 years, was so easy to work with.
 Thank you, Peggy Johnson, JJ, and Stephanie Troutman Robbins, for your collaboration and support of this amazing evening!

-This is a recording of FireSide Chat with Stacey Snowden, the daughter of the late Fred Snowden, the first African American head coach at a major American university.
+This is a recording of FireSide Chat with Stacey Snowden, the daughter of the late Fred Snowden, the first African American head basketball coach at a major American university.
 In this video, Stacey shares her father’s legacy and the impact he had on Arizona’s basketball history.
 Find out how Fred Snowden’s hiring in the early 1970s laid the foundation for the modern era of Arizona basketball and how he created a family atmosphere among his players that still bonds them today.
-This chat also sheds light on the challenges and racism Fred Snowden faced as the first African American head coach and how his hiring opened doors for other African American coaches in college basketball.
+This chat also sheds light on the challenges and racism Fred Snowden faced as the first African American head basketball coach and how his hiring opened doors for other African American coaches in college basketball.
 Don’t miss this insightful conversation about a pivotal figure in the history of University basketball.